YannisVanAchter/INFOB237-Project/Roi-des-bleu/ANSWER.md

 ## Complexity of the naïve solution

-The naïve solution is to try all the possible paths and to keep the one that maximizes the number of beers drank.
+The naive solution is to try all possible paths and to keep the one that maximizes the number of beers drunk.

 Note that `n` is the result of: Line * Column (number of nodes)